Schools Week: How can the curriculum better support the needs of EAL learners?

 New approaches to assessment

-Consulted schools consistently reinforced the need to streamline GCSEs, advocating for shorter and fewer exams to reduce the burden on learners.
+Our partner schools have consistently reinforced the need to streamline GCSEs, advocating for shorter and fewer exams to reduce the burden on learners.
 This chimes with OCR’s recommendations on phased and proportionate assessments with less reliance on “high-stakes” exams at 16.

 Strengthen accountability

-The curriculum and assessment review is an important opportunity to redress this imbalance, ensuring that all pupils, regardless of language, receive the targeted support needed to thrive in education, succeed in future employment and actively contribute to their communities.
+The curriculum and assessment review’s interim report signals hope for addressing the needs of this often-overlooked group of learners by redressing this imbalance, ensuring that all pupils, regardless of language, receive the targeted support needed to thrive in education, succeed in future employment and actively contribute to their communities.